telerik/xaml-docs/controls/radtabcontrol/features/pinandclose.md

 * __PreviewTabPinned__: Occurs before the tab item is pinned.
 The type of the passed event arguments is __PreviewTabChangedEventArgs__.
 Pinning the tab can be canceled by setting the __Cancel__ property from the event arguments.
 * __TabPinned__:  Occurs after the tab item is pinned.
 The type of the passed event arguments is __TabChangedEventArgs__.
 You can get the currently pinned tab and its DataContext from the __TabItem__ and __DataContext__ properties from the event arguments.

 * __PreviewTabUnpinned__: Occurs before the tab item is unpinned.
 The type of the passed event arguments is __PreviewTabChangedEventArgs__.
-Pinning the tab can be canceled by setting the __Cancel__ property from the event arguments.
+Unpinning the tab can be canceled by setting the __Cancel__ property from the event arguments.
 * __TabUnpinned__: Occurs after the tab item is unpinned.
 The type of the passed event arguments is __TabChangedEventArgs__.
 You can get the current unpinned tab and its DataContext from the __TabItem__ and __DataContext__ properties from the event arguments.

 ## Commands